nsetzer/daedalus-games/csp2.md

 will never be less than half the expected frame rate.
 If the delta is to large, request a full resync.

+2) Receiving messages

+1. Map Sync
+2. Create Object
+3. Object Input
+4. Destroy object

+3) Reconciliation

+implement get/set state for the entity

+implement get/set state for the world the state is a dictionary mapping ObjectId => {object, state}

+5) Bending

 clock delay, handling messages